patrickbwarren/transam-triton/README.md

 BBC micro, and later to a linux laptop.
 This hack intercepted the 5V output of the UART before the tape cassette signal modulation stage.

-To manage this modified tape / RS-232 interface, a serial data receiver (`tridat.c`) and transmitter (`trimcc.c`) were written, to run on a standard linux machine.
+To manage this RS-232 interface, a serial data receiver (`tridat.c`) and transmitter (`trimcc.c`) were written, to run on a standard linux machine.
 It is these codes that are in the present repository.